gaepdit/db-helper/Readme.md

 * `GetNullable(Of T)` converts a database value to a generic, useable .NET value, handling DBNull appropriately
 * `GetNullableDateTime` converts a database value to a nullable DateTime object, handling DBNull appropriately
+* `TvpSqlParameter(Of T)` converts an IEnumerable of type T to a structured, table-valued SqlParameter

 ## How can I help make it better?